 - All applicable state or Provincial (in Canada) laws and local laws regarding the towing operation must be obeyed. - It is necessary to use proper towing equipment to avoid possible damage to the vehicle during towing operation.
-Towing is in accordance with Towing Procedure Manual at dealer. - When towing with the rear wheels on the ground, release the parking brake and move the gearshift lever to neutral position ("N" position).
+Towing is in accordance with Towing Procedure Manual at dealer. - When towing with the rear wheels on the ground, release the parking brake and move the shift lever to neutral ("N" position). - Never tow the vehicle from the rear (i.e., backward) with four wheels on the ground as this may cause serious and expensive damage to the transmission.

-NISSAN recommends that vehicle be towed with the driving (rear) BT wheels off the ground as illustrated.
+INFINITI recommends that vehicle be towed with the driving (rear) wheels off the ground as illustrated.